 Pros:

-- No learning curve—ask questions in plain English
+- No learning curve: ask questions in plain English

-- Citations are verified against actual case law
+- Citations are verified against actual case law and link to the source

 Cons:

-- Newer platform compared to established databases
+- Newer platform with a smaller brand footprint than established databases

-2. Westlaw Edge
+2. Westlaw Advantage

-What it does: Westlaw Edge is the gold standard for traditional legal research, offering the deepest case law database and the most sophisticated citation analysis through KeyCite.
-Now enhanced with AI features including "Westlaw Precision" for AI-assisted research.
+What it does: Westlaw is the gold standard for traditional legal research, with the deepest case law database and the most trusted citation analysis through KeyCite.
+In 2025 Thomson Reuters launched Westlaw Advantage (the successor to Westlaw Edge and Westlaw Precision), which embeds CoCounsel's agentic AI directly into the platform for multi-step research.

-Key Features:
+Key features:

 - West Key Number System for topic-based research